esadovic/esadovic/README.md

 Currently practicing as a QA Tester, seeking a challenging position as a QA Engineer.

-Proficient in software testing methodologies, defect tracking, and test automation.
-Passionate about ensuring software quality and driving continuous improvement.
+Proficient in software testing methodologies, defect tracking, passionate about ensuring software quality and driving continuous improvement.

 <h2>👨‍💻 CV:</h2>